Do you want to know what branding really is and how can you create a powerful brand identity?

 The reason is, people develop a psychological association with the existing imagery.
 Introducing something new is risky because you never know what the new scheme holds for your blog.

 There are professional marketers who don’t show even a slightest of hesitation while changing the imagery.

 But, for a blogger, it isn’t a wise move.
-You have to be a highly popular blogger with millions of loyal subscribers before thinking about trying a new imagery.
+You have to be a highly popular blogger with millions of loyal subscribers before thinking about trying new imagery.

-If your blog doesn’t generate profit, you better spend your time in doing something else that earns you money.
+If your blog doesn’t generate profit, you better spend your time doing something else that earns you money.

 Profitable blogging requires serious considerations.

 Apart from self-hosting and SEO, branding is also vital.

 The problem is, we all want to earn money from our blogs, but in the meanwhile, we fail to accept blogging as a business.